SPECTRE: Spectral Conditioning Helps to Overcome the Expressivity Limits of One-shot Graph Generators: Experimental Evaluation

 \subsection{Results}

 \paragraph{Synthetic datasets.} Table~\ref{tab:sample_quality} reports our results for distributions consisting of planar and SBM graphs and shows how \name, respectively, achieves a 169.6$\times$ and 3.9$\times$ improvement over the best non-overfitting baseline.
-Examples of generated graphs can be found in Figure~\ref{fig:graph_samples} and in Appendix~\ref{appx:samples}.
+Examples of generated graphs can be found in Figure~\ref{fig:graph_samples} and Appendix~\ref{appx:samples}.
 We see that only \name is able to produce novel and valid planar graphs.
 This example also highlights the importance of measuring generated graph uniqueness, as GRAN is able to produce perfectly valid graphs, but those graphs are memorized from the training set.
-When looking at SBM graphs, we again observe that both \name and GRAN achieve great MMD scores, but \name is much more likely to produce graphs that match the original SBM parameterization.
-Notice also how GAN baselines that do not utilize spectral conditioning do not produce good results on these larger graphs, whereas they work much better when the number of nodes is reduced (see e.g., the Community-small results in Table~\ref{tab:community}).
+When looking at SBM graphs, we observe that \name achieves much better MMD scores than alternatives.
+It is likely that the diverse number of nodes and communities causes GRAN to underperform here, while the constant number of nodes in planar graphs helps it overfit.
+Notice also how GAN baselines that do not utilize spectral conditioning do not produce good results on these larger graphs, whereas they work much better when the number of nodes is reduced (see e.g., the Community results in Table~\ref{tab:community}).
 The latter confirms our supposition that using spectral conditioning to separate global and local scale graph structure generation helps to overcome the expressivity limits of one-shot GAN generators.

 \paragraph{Proteins.} As seen in Table~\ref{tab:proteins}, the findings made on synthetic datasets also hold to larger real-world protein graphs.
 Here, the expressivity issues are even more pronounced, with some GAN baselines mostly failing to train.
 A notable exception is MolGAN*, which, in part due to our improved discriminator, is able to produce unique graphs with great statistical measures.
 Nevertheless, upon closer inspection, we observe that the graphs generated by MolGAN* have the tendency to be minor variations of a small number of graphs.
 In fact, on average only $17.6\%$ of edges differ between any two graphs produced by MolGAN* (Appendix \ref{appx:molgan_adj}).
 Using teacher forcing and conditioning the generator and the discriminator on true spectral features in \name helps to avoid mode-collapse, which is a common issue with GANs, and helps to guide the model to convergence.
 Figure~\ref{fig:graph_samples} and Appendix~\ref{appx:samples} display generated graphs.